michaelheilmann/audio-transcoder/README.md

 cmake -G "Visual Studio 15 2017 Win64" ./../../CMakeLists.txt
 ```

-## Running the demos
+## Demos
 Nucleus: Audio provides demonstrations of features in the folder `demo`.
-- WavToMp3BatchConverter
+- *WavToMp3BatchConverter*:

+Read all WAV files in a directory, convert them to MP3, and write the MP3 files.
+Usage: `Nucleus.Audio.ReadWavWriteWav <directory>`

-- ReadWavWriteWav
+- *ReadWavWriteWav*:

 Read a WAV file and write the WAV file.
 Usage: `Nucleus.Audio.ReadWavWriteWav <source> <target>`

-- ReadWavWriteMp3:
+- *ReadWavWriteMp3*:

 Read a WAV file, convert it to MP3, and write the MP3 file.
 Usage: `Nucleus.Audio.ReadWavWriteMp3 <source> <target>`

-- WritePcm
+- *WritePcm*:

 Generate a sine wave and write it as a PCM file.
 Usage: `Nucleus.Audio.WritePcm <target>`

-- WriteWav
+- *WriteWav*:

 Generate a sine wave and write it as an WAV file.
 Usage: `Nucleus.Audio.WriteWav <target>`

-- WriteMp3:
+- *WriteMp3*:

 Generate a sine wave and write it as an MP3 file.
 Usage: `Nucleus.Audio.WriteMp3 <target>`

+## Test files
 As well included are several WAV files for testing.
 They can be found in the folder `demo/data`.
 Some fairly large WAV files are compressed using 7z so you need to unpack them before using them for testing.